 November 2013

-At Bloomfield Elementary School, several students recently attended the Beta Convention in Gatlinburg, TN.
-Each club was asked to nominate a Beta member who demonstrated exceptional leadership qualities while at the summit.
-Kaitlyn Marksbury was selected as the BES representative and received a plaque that was awarded to her.

-Visitors enjoyed free hot dogs and plenty of activities at the Fall Festival, hosted by Bloomfield Middle School’s Blazer Learning Center, Oct.
-24. The event featured a fortune teller, face painting, cake walk, corn hole, jail and bail, football toss, putt-putt golf, free-throw shot and a haunted house, along with a free meal that included hot dogs, chips, fruit, drink, cookie and popcorn.
-In addition to lots of help from students, staff and faculty, the festival also received valuable contributions from several community members and organizations, including Nettie Jarvis Antiques, Flowers Foods and Boy Scouts of America Troop 136.
-Estimated attendance for the event was 158.
+Bloomfield Middle School Blazer Learning Center hosted the festival receiving valuable contributions from several community members and organizations, including Nettie Jarvis Antiques, Flowers Foods and Boy Scouts of America Troop 136.
+Congratulations to the school and thank you to the Bloomfield Community.

-Bloomfield Middle School (BMS) is a regional winner for High Attendance Day honors in Kentucky, although statewide honors continue to be elusive in Nelson County.
-BMS’s 403 students won the region in the large middle school category with their 98.29 percent attendance rate on Sept.
-28, but lost the statewide contest to Belfry Middle School in Pike County, which managed to post 100 percent attendance that day.
+Bloomfield Middle School (BMS) is a regional winner for High Attendance Day honors in Kentucky, with their 98.29 percent attendance rate on Sept.
+28.

 Boston recently held their annual Spooky Story night.
-Over 120 students and their families attended.
-Students enjoyed trick-or-treating and various literacy stations.
-In addition, the middle school drama class presented a dramatic version of The Little Old Lady Who was not Afraid of Anything, and elementary students performed a dance presentation under the direction of our music teacher, Angela Bennett.

-Dreamers for the month of October were Mackenzie Vittitow in primary and Bradley Douglas in the intermediate.
+Over 120 students and their families attended an evening of trick-or-treating, literacy stations and special drama and dance presentations.

 The 8th grade Girls' basketball team finished their regular season with an undefeated record.

-The middle school drama class presented their very first performance for the 5th through 8th grade students.
-A group of very talented actors did an excellent job performing The Monkey's Paw.

 At Cox’s Creek, Kelsey Mattingly participated in the American Choral Directors Association Elementary All-State choir in Bowling Green on Nov.
 1st and 2nd.

 100% of Cox's Creek students completed required reading and writing tasks to earn a free book as a part of the Reading is Fundamental Character Day book distribution on Nov.
 5.

-Foster Heights welcomed many local business owners and first responders to share information about their careers for Career Day, in an effort to build a career awareness for our students.
+Foster Heights welcomed many local business owners and first responders to share information about their careers for Career Day, in an effort to build a career awareness for their students.

-Foster Heights’ students participated in Red Ribbon Week festivities to build an awareness of being drug free.

-There was a huge turnout for Halloween Safety Night at Foster Heights, in which students trick or treated and played math games aligned with Common Core.

-Kyle Calvert, student at Horizons, participated on the welding team from the tech school that placed second in a recent welding competition.
+The following students participated on the welding team from the tech school that placed second in a recent welding competition; Kyle Calvert (Horizons), Chandler Harrell (NCHS) and Duncan Brothers (NCHS) who also placed 2nd individually.

 Nelson County girls Cross Country team qualified for the state championships for the second year in a row!
 Your state qualifying girls’ team is Kelsey Hughes, Morgan Janes, Bree Hughes, Jamie Cahoe, Maddie Gilpin, Skyler Ballard, Megan Moore, Becca Risner, and Katrina Boone.
 Boys’ team was led by junior Will Ballard and did the best in years, missing a team state berth by less than four seconds.
 The girls went on to finish in the 25th in the 2-A state competition.

 Nelson County Congratulates Lori Allen, a national merit semifinalist.